dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/oncall_example.md

 Data collection can fail for multiple reasons: human error, incorrect field set-up (markers, control points, etc), hardware issues, and software failures.
 We’ll need to build software systems into our data collection platforms (especially rovers) to minimize failures and alert when we might need engineering or central ops support.
 We’ll also need a team of experts available via phone to debug software and hardware issues remotely.

-Today, Eric and Kevin play this part directly.
+Today, [EMPLOYEE] and [EMPLOYEE] play this part directly.
 As the team is small, and the number of production sites is small too, we can continue with a single support contact for the time being.
 As we grow to 10+ sites we’ll likely need 2-3 people and then set up the on-call rotation.

 ### Data Pipeline